 Designs to Fight Hunger is a project building structures out of canned foods and cereal boxes.
 Working with Old Dominion Freight, Fox 8, and the Salvation Army, the High Point Rotary Club built an Old Dominion Freight Lines truck at Hanes Mall.
 The result is amazing!
 Working with the Furnitureland, Thomasville, Kernersville, Winston-Salem and Clemmons Rotary Clubs, the structure is 18 feet long and 5 feet high using 4500 cans and cereal boxes.
 Total raised for the High Point and Winston Salem Salvation Army is $23,000 Click here for the video.

-Whether you’re already a member of the club, a visiting Rotarian of another club, or thinking about joining the 1.2 million men and women of Rotary worldwide who get involved and make a difference in their communities; connect with other professionals to utilize their time and talents to help others; support global causes, such as hunger, disease, poverty, education, world peace, and assist those in tragedy or peril…. then Welcome to the High Point Rotary Club website!
+Whether you are a visiting Rotarian ,or thinking about joining the 1.2 million women and men of Rotary worldwide who get involved and make a difference in their communities ; connect with other professionals to utilize their time and talents to help others ;support global causes, such as hunger, disease, poverty, education, world peace, and assist those in tragedy or peril …then welcome to the High Point Rotary Club web-page!

-I would like to personally welcome you to our club meetings with open arms!
-We meet each Thursday at lunch at the High Point Country Club.
-Expect to have fun and enjoy great food, extraordinary programs, beneficial networking, and lifelong fellowship and friendships.
-When you see all we do, we hope you will consider how you too can take your talents, your gifts, everything that is special about what and who you are and can become — and Be a part of “Being the Inspiration” with The Rotary Club of High Point.
+I would like to personally welcome you to our club meeting.
+We meet each Thursday at lunch at the High Point Country club.
+When you see all we do we hope you will consider how you to can take your time, talents and everything that is special about what and who you are and can become-and be a part of “making a difference”.

 We have a big heart, especially for kids who need our help.
 The Piggybank Fund targets projects and programs which benefit kids in our community.
 This year, the High Point Rotary Club’s Annual Barbecue event will take place from 11:00 a.m. to 8:00 p.m. on Friday, Oct.
 20, at First Presbyterian Church, located at 918 N. Main St., High Point, N.C.